remind101/empire/guide/README.md

 The following is meant to be used as a quick way to test empire.
 It is not secure and is not suitable for production use.

 This guide assumes that you have already installed and configured the AWS CLI.
 If you haven't already done so, you can find the instructions at http://aws.amazon.com/cli/.
+It also assumes that you have the `jq` command, which can be downloaded from http://stedolan.github.io/jq/.

 ## Step 1 - ECS AMI